kadirayk/PROSECO/README.md

 * [Starting The Server](#starting-the-server)

 ## Overview
 The PROtotype-based SErvice COmposition (PROSECO) Framework is a free and open-source Java tool for automated service composition.
+PROSECO uses prototypes as basis of the services, and builds up on these prototypes by gathering user input.
+Services could be any type of server application.
+Current examples are automated machine learning and cloud gaming.

 ![alt text](https://github.com/fmohr/PROSECO/raw/development/doc/img/proseco-overview.png "PROSECO Overview")

+#### Prototype Selection:
+In the Prototype Selection phase, user provides an input (currently as keywords i.e. `"imageclassification"`, `"automl"`, `"game"`) and the suitable prototype for the input is selected.

+#### Prototype Interview:
+In the interview phase, further questions are asked to the user to gather necessary parameters for the prototype.
+For example, which game does the user want to play? or uploading training files for a machine learning service.

+#### Finding Best Solution:
+In this phase, the best solution for users requirements are found.
+For example, for automated machine learning service, best possible machine learning pipeline that suits the uploaded training file is the best solution.

+#### Run and Present Solution as a Service:
+Finally, an access point to the best solution is presented to the user.
+An access point can be a game client for cloud gaming service or a web application that the user can use for machine learning.

 ## Introduction and Usage
 PROSECO creates executable services based on *prototypes*.